-The Classic Inca Trail to Machu Picchu is the most legendary and by far the most well-known hike in Peru.
-If you’re moderately healthy, the Classic Inca trail hike is the most wonderful way to get to the secret Inca city.
-After a night in Cuzco, you’ll begin on the 44km path along the old Inca trade route that winds its way up through the Andes to the out-of-the-way, and practically out of reach, Machu Picchu.
-Hiking for three days continuous and traversing across the highest pass at 4200m, the Inca Trail is not for the weak, but it’s definitely an experience that you won't forget and a real climax of your Peru trip.
+The Classic Inca Trail to Machu Picchu 4 days is the most legendary and by far the most well-known hike in Peru.
+If you’re moderately healthy, the 4 Day Inca trail hike is the most wonderful way to get to the secret Inca city.
+After a night in Cusco, you’ll begin on the 44km path along the old Inca trade route that winds its way up through the Andes to the out-of-the-way, and practically out of reach, Machu Picchu.
+This is the path the Incas used to walk to get to Machu Picchu.
+Hiking for four days continuous and traversing across the highest pass at 4200m, the Inca Trail is not for the weak, but it’s definitely an experience that you won't forget and a real climax of your Peru trip.
+During this four-day trekking, you will sleep in tents and you will come across many Inca sites.
 The landscapes across the peaks of the Andes are amazingly dazzling and it's hard to explain the blissfulness you'll get when you finish your three-day Inca Trail.
+This is the only trek that really ends at Machu Picchu and not at the village of Aguas Calientes.

-In 2001 it was decided that the classic Inca Trail was becoming too seriously degraded because of the number of people using it and the porters were exploited (the porters load 60 kg during 4 days) Figures for 2000 show that 50,000 people walked the trail (Inca Trail without guide or with guide), compared with 300,000 visiting Machu Picchu.
-On average day in the high season, 190 people arrived at Machu Picchu having walked the trail.
-The Ministerio de Cultura and Sernanrp (Peruvian authorities) proposed therefore to introduce limits on the number of people using the Trail.
-The new regulations - the limits entrance the Inca Trail is 500 person per day (200 trekkers + 50 guides + 150 porters)
+In 2001 it was decided that the 4 Day Inca Trail was becoming too seriously degraded because of the number of people using it and the porters were exploited (the porters load 60 kg during 4 days) Figures for 2000 show that 50,000 people walked the trail (Inca Trail without a guide or with guide), compared with 300,000 visiting Machu Picchu.
+On an average day in the high season, 190 people arrived at Machu Picchu having walked the trail.
+The Ministerio de Cultura and Sernanrp (Peruvian authorities) proposed therefore to introduce limits on the number of people using the Inca Trails.

 Book Now!
-Click in our videos of the Inca Trail reviews
+Click on our videos of the Inca Trail reviews

 Day 01: Cusco - Km 82 - Llullucha Pampa